-The proportion of toothfish catches between groundfish and calamari pre-seasons surveys was variable across years.
-The maximum total catch was reported in 2017 (2.5 t) followed by 2011 (2.4 t); the lowest catch was reported in 2022 (331 kg) (Fig. 32; Appendix IV).
-CPUE of toothfish was < 13 kg/h across years, with the highest CPUE calculated in 2011 and in 2017 (nearly 12 kg/h each); the lowest CPUE in the time series was calculated for 2022 at 2.1 kg/h (Fig. 32; Appendix V).
+The proportion of toothfish catches between groundfish and calamari pre-seasons surveys was variable across years but on average it was 51% for calamari pre-season surveys and 49% for groundfish surveys.
+The maximum total catch was reported in 2017 (2.5 t) followed by 2011 (2.4 t); the lowest catch was reported in 2022 (331 kg).
+The catch in 2023 was 1.3 t (Fig. 32; Appendix II).
 The February biomass of toothfish has remained below 11,000 t since 2010, with the lowest biomass estimated in 2020 (2,499 t).
-In 2022, the biomass of toothfish was estimated at 3,877 t (Fig. 32; Table II).
-There was no significant trend in biomass from 2010 to 2022 (Appendix VI).
+In 2023, the biomass of toothfish was estimated at 3,350 t (Fig. 32; Table II).
+There was no significant trend in biomass from 2010 to 2023 (Appendix III).

-In 2022, the highest densities of toothfish were detected across the south-west of West Falkland (176 kg/km; Fig. 33).
-Toothfish had a patchy distribution around the Falkland Islands through the time series, with the highest density reported in 2018 to the west and south-west of West Falkland (902 kg/km; Appendix XVII).
+In 2023, the highest densities of toothfish were detected across the south-west of West Falkland (340 kg/km2; Fig. 33).
+Toothfish had a patchy distribution around the Falkland Islands through the time series, with the highest density reported in 2018 to the west and south-west of West Falkland (902 kg/km2; Appendix XV).

 Length frequency histograms show that toothfish had a range of sizes from 5 cm to 115 cm throughout the time series, with several length-groups present.
-A small group had modal length at 30-36 cm, which in 2022 was evident at 35 cm for females and for males; recruitment was low in recent years (Fig. 34).
+A small group had modal length at 30-36 cm total length in several years.
+In 2023, the main group had a modal length at 44 cm total length; the small numbers of smaller individuals suggest that recruitment was low in recent years (Fig. 34).

 Fig. 32.
-Catch (t), CPUE (kg/h), and mean biomass (t) $\pm$ 95% confidence intervals of toothfish (Dissostichus eleginoides) during the February 2010-2011 and 2015-2022 groundfish and calamari pre-season surveys in Falkland Islands waters.
+Catch (t), and mean biomass (t) \pm 95% confidence intervals of toothfish (Dissostichus eleginoides) during the February 2010-2011 and 2015-2023 groundfish and calamari pre-season surveys in Falkland Islands waters.

 Fig. 33.
-Distribution and abundance of toothfish (Dissostichus eleginoides) calculated from the February 2022 groundfish and calamari pre-season surveys in Falkland Islands waters.
+Distribution and abundance of toothfish (Dissostichus eleginoides) calculated from the February 2023 groundfish and calamari pre-season surveys in Falkland Islands waters.